 As a consequence of the financial crisis, financial institutions globally have been reviewing compensation practices to reduce incentives that encourage excessive risk taking.
 In 2009, the Financial Stability Forum (FSF) developed principles and implementation standards for Sound Compensation Practices for significant financial institutions.
+The Remuneration Committee made changes to the Bank's compensation structure in 2011 to increase the proportion of deferred remuneration component for senior executives.
 While the Bank's compensation practices largely meet the FSF principles and implementation standards, the Bank continues to review its compensation practices to comply with the required standards on an ongoing basis.
-In FY 2011, the Remuneration Committee made changes to the compensation structure resulting in an increase in the proportion of the deferred remuneration component for senior executives.

 The Bank has identified a group of senior executives whose authorities and actions are deemed to have a major influence on the long term performance of the Bank.
 This group comprises "senior management" (the CEO and his direct reports) and "material risk takers" (employees of Senior Vice President rank and above).
-The Board approves the compensation of employees who are direct reports to the CEO and are of at least Executive Vice President rank, and the Remuneration Committee approves the compensation of the other employees in this group of senior executives.
+The Board approves the compensation of employees who are direct reports to the CEO and Chief Operating Officer and are of at least Senior Vice President rank, and the Remuneration Committee approves the compensation of all other senior executives of at least Senior Vice President rank.